DDM-Lab/pyibl/doc/examples.rst

 .. ᵢ_examples

-Here are gathered several larger examples of PyIBL use, many drawn from real research projects.
+Here are gathered several larger examples of PyIBL use, most drawn from real research projects.

 .. toctree::
    :maxdepth: 3